-Glasgow based four-piece Closet Organ are preparing to release their double a-side single Smells Like Lynx Africa / Fat & Die: An Autobiography, due for release on 29th March via Cow Tongue Taco Records.
+Glasgow based four-piece Closet Organ release their double a-side single Smells Like Lynx Africa / Fat & Die: An Autobiography, out now via Cow Tongue Taco Records.

 Originally formed in Kirkintilloch on the outskirts of Glasgow, Closet Organ are a motley crew of musicians brought together by their shared love of scuzzy alternative rock music.
 Led by the inimitable vocal stylings of Stephen McLeod Blythe, Closet Organ sound like Mclusky having a fist fight with The Smashing Pumpkins in a universe far, far away.